“We can never obtain peace in the outer world until we make peace with ourselves”… Dalai Lama (xiv)

 - Accepting oneself as having both good and bad parts by giving permission to self to be who we are.
 Example –“There’s a part of me which is hard working and can achieve anything and there’s the other part which is lazy and just wants to be.
 Both are me”.

 - Forgiving oneself and others for what happened in the past.
 Example- “My mother was always restraining me from socialising beyond school time, but I can now understand why she behaved that way.”

-- Resolving the difficult feelings associated with specific childhood incidents with therapeutic help.This involves intense inner child work which allows the person to get in touch with unexpressed emotions and sensations, in the safety of the therapeutic space.
-The therapeutic relationship facilitates resolving old patterns and looking at self and others with s fresh lense.
-This results in dealing with inner conflicts, address and acknowledge the mental blocks about self or others, to enable to move on in life.- Example- “I am now able to look at my father as a caring and supportive person.”
+- Resolving the difficult feelings associated with specific childhood incidents with therapeutic help.This involves intense inner child work, which allows the person to get in touch with unexpressed emotions and sensations, in the safety of the therapeutic space.
+The therapeutic relationship facilitates resolving old patterns and looking at self and others with a fresh lens.
+This results in dealing with inner conflicts; address and acknowledge the mental blocks about self or others; to enable move on in life.- Example- “I am now able to look at my father as a caring and supportive person.”